LBHackney-IT/resident-contact-api/README.md

-# LBH Base API
+# Resident Contact API

-Base API is a boilerplate code for being reused for new APIs for LBH
+Resident Contact API will return a list of contact details (inc. mobile, uprn, email) for residents that we have stored.

 ## Stack

 - .NET Core as a web framework.
 - nUnit as a test framework.

-## Dependencies

-- Universal Housing Simulator

 ## Contributing